Notice: OFTR Membership Required to Ride in Limerick Forest.

 The United Counties of Leeds & Grenville (UCLG), owner of the Limerick Forest, has agreed to work with organizations representing off road motorcycles and all terrain vehicles for the development, use, and management of trails in Limerick Forest.
-The BMA, supported by the OFTR, and the Johnstown ATV Club, supported by the Ontario Federation of All-Terrain Vehicles (OFATV), are working with the Forest Manager to implement the program for the 2017 and 2018 riding seasons.
+The BMA, supported by the OFTR, and the Johnstown ATV Club, supported by the Ontario Federation of All-Terrain Vehicles (OFATV), are working with the Forest Manager to maintain and insure the forest trails.

 The agreement with the County, OFTR, and BMA: